OpenJournal/central/projects.md

 This is something of an "awesome" list for syncronizing / facilitating discovery of different projects relating to OpenJournal & open-access academic publishing.

-## Literature Research & Programamtic Interfaces
+## Literature Research & Programmatic Interfaces

 | Service | Institution | Progress | Contact |
 |---------|-------------|----------|---------|